And all that's actually going on out there, Rush Limbaugh on Friday.

 Exactly.

-I mean, I've worked at places down here where I'm from, and I've had trouble getting on places because you look around the malls and look around at other places, you see these really skinny pretty people, and I don't think it's fair that you get f hired or fired because you look.
+I mean, I've worked at places down here where I'm from, and I've had trouble getting on places because you look around the malls and look around at other places, you see these really skinny, pretty people, and I don't think it's fair that they get hired or fired to see their looks.

-No, because I work I actually got on a place at the mall, worked for a couple years and stuff like that.
+No, because I actually got on a place at the mall and worked for a couple years and stuff like that.

-And uh it was one of the only stores in the mall that you can come in and you see people that are like a size four and anorexic looking.
+And it was one of the only stores in the mall that you can come in and you see people that aren't like a size four and anorexic looking.

 Yeah.